Daring Greatly summary

 Daring greatly is about being vulnerable, living wholeheartedly, and showing up as our authentic selves in the face of uncertainty, doubt, and not knowing.
 It’s courageously loving and being loved and putting ourselves and our creations out there despite the risk of rejection.

-Daring Greatly book notes
+Daring Greatly notes & quotes

 - Vulnerability is not weakness, and it’s not optional.